Thierry-Dumont/RKkit/README.md

-* First, you must de fine a Runge--Kutta method.
+* First, you must define a Runge--Kutta method.
 Have a look at one of ".sage"* files.
 This class must define:

   1- The arrays A and B of the Butcher array (the C part is not necessary).
   2- A title